SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/index.md

 The diary in SuperOffice CRM is used much like a filofax and has separate pages for every day, week and month.

+![Keep track of all your appointments and tasks by registering them in your diary -screenshot][img1]

 The diary is a useful tool when you want to plan and perform different types of tasks.
 From the diary, you can view, edit and delete [activities][16].

-You also get a [list of sales][13] to work on, using the **Sales** section tab in the **Diary** screen.
+You also get a [list of sales][13] to work on, using the **Sales** section tab in the Diary screen.

+Regular use of the diary helps you to automatically connect and share appointments and activities linked to a contact or a company, allowing you and your team to effortlessly stay on track and work productively.

 ## Work with follow-ups

-In SuperOffice CRM, follow-up is a collective term for the [appointment][1], [task][2], and [phone call][3] activities.
+Follow-up is a collective term for the [appointment][1], [task][2], and [phone call][3] activities.
 These all function in largely the same way.

 > [!NOTE]
 > It is important to understand the distinction between activities and follow-ups (appointments, tasks and phone calls).
-When you create follow-ups from the **Diary** screen, by default they are defined as appointments.
+When you create follow-ups from the Diary screen, by default they are defined as appointments.
 However, you can change the follow-up type to task or phone call in the type field in the [**Appointment** dialog][22].

-Follow-ups are closely linked to the **Diary** screen, and some functions apply especially to the Diary.
+Follow-ups are closely linked to the Diary screen, and some functions apply especially to the Diary.

 > [!TIP]
-> In SuperOffice Settings and maintenance, you can define that all follow-ups of a specific type should be displayed in the **Diary** screen in SuperOffice CRM with the same background color.
+> In Settings and maintenance, you can define that all follow-ups of a specific type should be displayed in the Diary screen with the same background color.

 ## What would you like to do now?